 Extended activity after the performance, trying to summarize students’ learning, facilitate their reflection on the topic, and promote them to carry out relevant actions.
 Again, it can be in a form of classroom activities or tasks on the internet, etc.

-We have designed and facilitated TIEs for organizations including WWF-HK, Oxfam-HK (learn more…), UNICEF HK Committee, the Hong Kong Federation of Youth Groups, etc, and have been conducting the TIE school touring of over 3oo sessions.
+We have designed and facilitated TIEs for organizations including Leisure and Cultural Services Department, Ping Wo Fund, Constitutional and Mainland Affairs Bureau, Jockey Club Museum of Climate Change, WWF-HK, Oxfam-HK (learn more…), UNICEF HK Committee, the Hong Kong Federation of Youth Groups, etc, and have been conducting the TIE school touring of over 5oo sessions.

 As we adopt a client-centered approach, we offer tailor-made programs to suit the need of schools.
 Please contact us for further details.